| The Times Leader October 13th 1930

 few months have been steadily growing in intensity and are spreading through

 all parts of the Soviet Union and through all sections of the community.
+Few observers of the Soviet

 Russia are worthy of credence unless they can understand and speak Russian,